edds/LaunchDaemons/readme.md

 folder.

-You can manually add them to the lanuchd by calling `sudo launchdctl load uk.co.e26.[...].plist`.
+You can manually add them to the lanuchd by calling `sudo launchctl load uk.co.e26.[...].plist`.
 They should start as soon as they are added to the daemon.
 If for what ever reason they have failed to start you can kick them by using `sudo launchctl start uk.co.e26.[...]` and stop with the appropriately named `sudo launchctl stop uk.co.e26.[...]`.